 Over time, Mariam has become accustomed to the human cost of war.

 As winter settles over the Beqaa Valley, Mariam sets out on the same journey she has been making, five days a week, for the last five years.
-As one of Humanity & Inclusion’s physical therapists, she travels to the homes of Syrian refugees and provides them with rehabilitation care.
+As one of HI’s physical therapists, she travels to the homes of Syrian refugees and provides them with rehabilitation care.
 Her outlook on the humanitarian crisis and her approach to working with refugees has changed over the years.

-Mariam always knew she wanted to help refugees
+Mariam always knew she wanted to help the refugees.

 Session after session, Mariam’s visits become part of the everyday lives of the organization’s beneficiaries.
 She’s also seen the situation change over the years.